fusion94/fusion94.org/src/content/blog/2025-07-18-dji-drone-ban-who-is-behind-it.md

 **Manufacturing Excellence**: Built on decades of electronic manufacturing prowess in Shenzhen, DJI leverages China's deep industrial base where "every component ends up being a fraction of the cost," according to Sam Schmitz, mechanical engineering lead at Neuralink[^7].

-**Revolutionary Products**: The company's breakthrough came with the 2013 introduction of the Phantom series—the first ready-to-fly drone with GPS technology enabling position holding and return-to-home capabilities[^8].
+**Revolutionary Products**: The company's breakthrough came with the 2013 introduction of the Phantom series, the first ready-to-fly drone with GPS technology enabling position holding and return-to-home capabilities[^8].
 The 2016 Mavic Pro introduced foldable designs that revolutionized portability, while subsequent models added autonomous flight modes and professional-grade cameras[^9].

 **Continuous Innovation**: DJI attributes its success to significant investment in research and development, with a "relentless focus on R&D, combined with a belief that technology can solve most problems"[^10].
 This has resulted in features that competitors struggle to match at similar price points.

-**Affordability**: Perhaps most importantly, DJI passes on manufacturing savings to consumers, offering professional-grade capabilities at prices that undercut American competitors by significant margins—often by a factor of 3-4x[^11].
+**Affordability**: Perhaps most importantly, DJI passes on manufacturing savings to consumers, offering professional-grade capabilities at prices that undercut American competitors by significant margins, often by a factor of 3-4x[^11].

 ## The Security Concerns: Legitimate Risks or Convenient Excuse?